-Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Spain (ESP) 17-Apr-2020 (Last updated: 17-Apr-2020) Mandated nation-wide quarantine for at least 15 days since March 15th, which has been further extended until April 11th and then to April 26th.
+Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Spain (ESP) 23-Apr-2020 (Last updated: 23-Apr-2020) Mandated nation-wide quarantine for at least 15 days initially introduced in March 15th, and gradually extended until May 9th.
+Some slight relaxation of the restrictions on the mobility of children under 14, who were not allowed to go outside during the state of emergency, from April 27 for a restricted number of activities (e.g. they can accompany adults in short shopping trips).
 Land borders are closed except for Spanish citizens, residents and land transportation of goods (March 16).
-Airport and port border restrictions have been introduced for 30 days (March 23).
+Airport and port border restrictions have been introduced for 30 days (March 23), extended to May 15 (April 21).
 Ban on direct flights from Italy (March 11) except for flights transporting Spanish citizens or residents.
 Closure of hotels (March 26).
 Closure of all retail spaces, except those selling food and essential items.
 Closure of restaurants, which will only be able to maintain food delivery services.
 Closure of museums, libraries, public show venues (cinemas and theatres).
 Sport events and local celebration events have been suspended.
 Suspension of all non- essential work from March 30 to April 9, inclusive.
 Naking public and private clinical diagnostic laboratories available to regions for extensive covid19 testing and introducing the possibility of adopting the necessary measures to regulate the prices of these tests.
 (April13) Exemption of fees in procedures for authorisation of clinical trials for research for medicines related to Covid19.
 (April 7) EUR 110 million for R&D for the development of drugs and vaccines for COVID-19.
 (March 17) EUR 1 billion for the Ministry of Health to cover expenditures related to healthcare needs.
 (March 12) EUR 2.8 billion advance payment to the regions to meet increased healthcare needs.
-(March 12) Price intervention: possibility for the Government to set, in an exceptional public health situation, a maximum price for medicines and certain products.
+(March 12) Price intervention: possibility for the government to set, in an exceptional public health situation, a maximum price for medicines and certain products.
 (March 12) Easing of public procurement and hiring rules in the health field and centralisation of the purchase of relevant medical goods.
 March 17 package: Support to the digitalisation of small and medium companies through grants and loans to finance investment in digital equipment or solutions for remote working conditions (programme ACELERA PYME).
-March 17 package: March 31 package: • A three-month moratorium on mortgage payments to the self- employed affected by th crisis.
+March 17 package: Allow ICO to increase its funding by EUR 10 billion to extend its existing lines of credit to companies and self-employed workers.
+March 12 package: Specific ICO (Instituto de Crédito Oficial) financing facility amounting to EUR 400 million to support, through liquidity provision, firms and self-employed workers in the tourism sector affected by COVID-19.
+Deferral of the repayment of principal and/or interest of loans received from the Ministry of Industry, Trade and Tourism.
+April 21 package: Establishment of a mechanism for reducing the costs of renegotiatin and deferring rent payments for businesse to large owners or publicompanies.
+For other owners, deposits will be facilitated as payment mechanism.
+March 31 package: A three-month moratorium on mortgag payments to the self-employed affected by the crisis.